Consensys/quorum/docs/Privacy/Tessera/Configuration/Configuration Overview.md

 <span style="white-space:nowrap">`nonceLength`</span>|`24`|The nonce length (used as the initialization vector - IV - for symmetric encryption).
 <span style="white-space:nowrap">`sharedKeyLength`</span>|`32`|The key length used for symmetric encryption (keep in mind the key derivation operation always produces 32 byte keys - so the encryption algorithm must support it).

 If `type` is set to `CUSTOM`, it provides support for external encryptor implementation to integrate with Tessera.
-Once such third party integration is **Unbound Tech's "Unbound Key Control" (UKC)** implementation.
+Our pilot third party integration is with **Unbound Tech's "Unbound Key Control" (UKC)** implementation.
 For more information refer to [UKC site](https://github.com/unbound-tech/tessera/blob/master/encryption/encryption-ub/README.md)

 ---